santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-through-power-app.md

 ## Overview

 This tutorial demonstrates how to streamline the customer agreements signing process by automatically sending, signing, and storing agreements.
-By integrating **Power Apps** (for data collection), **Sharepoint Documents** (for storing contract templates), and the **SignatureAPI connector** (for electronic signatures), you can eliminate manual errors and delays in customer agreements signing.
+By integrating **Power Apps** (for data collection), **SharePoint Documents** (for storing contract templates), and the **SignatureAPI connector** (for electronic signatures), you can eliminate manual errors and delays in customer agreements signing.

 ### What You’ll Learn

 * How to trigger a flow with a new Power App response.
-* Retrieving and pre-filling a DOCX contract template from Sharepoint.
+* Retrieving and pre-filling a DOCX contract template from SharePoint.
 * Creating and sending a signature envelope using SignatureAPI.
 * Monitoring the signing process and retrieving the signed document.
-* Saving the signed contract and notifying the business automatically.
+* Saving the signed contract automatically notifying the business.

 ### The Problem